Elmbridge major transport schemes

 - Provision of a cycling/walking route between the Brooklands Business Park, Weybridge Railway Station and towards Weybridge town centre.
 A map has been included below to show where the route is proposed.

-- Improving the pedestrian refuges and changes to improve road safety in the vicinity of Weybridge Railway Station.
+- Improving the pedestrian refuges in the vicinity of Weybridge Railway Station.

 - Seeking to make improvements to and safeguarding access through private roads in Brooklands.

 - Providing better public bus facilities (shelters, real-time passenger information, raising kerbs and provision of clearway markings).

 - Improving wayfinding signage in the area to assist with navigation for those travelling on foot or by bike.

 Surrey County Council submitted a bid for Local Growth Funding from the Enterprise M3 Local Enterprise Partnership (LEP) to fund the majority of the project.
 The Business Case for £2,172,000 LEP funding has been approved.
 The total (full scope) project budget is £2,896,000 with the additional funding coming from local contribution.

 The delivery of the project is currently scheduled up until March 2021.
 Phase 1 (see information lower down on this page) is majority completed and Phase 2 is now underway.